-

 2. Before closing the GUI tool, I used "Save custom converter for Z2M" to create the corresponding external converter for Zigbee2MQTT (see file A-C_Hitachi_converter.js).

-3. I flashed my Zigbee module, powered it up and then moved to Zigbee2MQTT dashboard in HA in order to add it.
-It appeared as an unsupported device with the name "RAS-LJ22Y_ADPT" so I followed the indication on this page and added it without any problem.
+3. I flashed my Zigbee module, powered it up and then moved to Zigbee2MQTT dashboard in Home Assistant to add it.
+It appeared as an unsupported device with the name "RAS-LJ22Y_ADPT", so I followed the indication on this page and added it without any issues.

 4. Then I moved the external converter I previously created to /config/zigbee2mqtt/.